Skip to main content

 An individual with a “rapid metabolizer” phenotype will clear testosterone from their system more quickly.
 If placed on a standard weekly injection schedule, their testosterone levels might peak appropriately but then fall to sub-therapeutic levels long before the next scheduled dose, leading to a cyclical experience of symptoms.

 This patient might benefit from a different dosing strategy, such as more frequent injections of a smaller dose, to maintain more stable serum concentrations.
-Conversely, a “poor metabolizer” is at a higher risk of accumulating high levels of testosterone and its metabolites, increasing the likelihood of like erythrocytosis (elevated red blood cell count) or excessive estrogen conversion.
+Conversely, a “poor metabolizer” is at a higher risk of accumulating high levels of testosterone and its metabolites, increasing the likelihood of side effects like erythrocytosis (elevated red blood cell count) or excessive estrogen conversion.

 Genetic testing for these CYP variants allows for the a priori adjustment of dosing frequency and magnitude, enhancing both the efficacy and safety of the therapy.